-The stockholders holding more than a majority of the outstanding voting stocks of the Company, voted in favor of the approval of the Audited Financial Statements as of 31 December 2021.
+The stockholders holding more than a majority of the outstanding voting stocks of the Company, voted in favor of the approval of the Audited Financial Statements as of 31 December 2022

-For Against Abstain

-4,815,181,631 voting shares - -
+For Against Abstain 4,685,183,431 voting shares Representing 86.90% of the total outstanding voting shares - -

-Representing 89.31% of the

-total outstanding voting

-shares

 VI.
-RATIFICATION OF ACTS OF BOARD OF DIRECTORS AND MANAGEMENT FOR THE YEAR 2021
+RATIFICATION OF ACTS OF BOARD OF DIRECTORS AND MANAGEMENT SINCE THE LAST ANNUAL STOCKHOLDERS' MEETING HELD ON 25 JULY 2022

-The stockholders, representing more than a majority of the entire outstanding voting stock of the Company, voted to approve and ratify all acts of the Board of Directors and Management of the Company for the year 2021, as set forth in the minutes of the meetings of the Board of Directors held during the same period and in the disclosures that have been duly filed with the Securities and Exchange Commission and the Philippine Stock Exchange.
+The stockholders, representing more than a majority of the entire outstanding voting stock of the Company, voted to approve and ratify all acts of the Board of Directors and Management of the Company since the last Annual Stockholders' Meeting held on 25 July 2022, as set forth in the minutes of the meetings of the Board of Directors held during the same period and in the disclosures that have been duly filed with the Securities and Exchange Commission and the Philippine Stock Exchange.